KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/image_adjustment/kernel_deinterlacer.rst

 .. rubric:: Description

 This effect/filter deinterlaces input video by applying Donald Graft’s adaptive kernel deinterlacing.
-Work on interlaced parts of a video to produce progressive frames.
+It works on interlaced parts of a video to produce progressive frames.

 .. rubric:: Parameters